Gus Malzahn: Offensive coordinator at Auburn

-As head coach

 Arkansas State

 On December 13, 2011, Malzahn left Auburn to accept the position of head football coach at Arkansas State University.
-In his first and only year at Arkansas State, Malzahn led the team to a 9–3 record (not including the Bowl Game) and a Conference Championship with a win over Middle Tennessee State, 45–0.
-One of Malzahn's players, Don Jones, was selected by the Miami Dolphins in the seventh round of the 2013 draft and made the team as a safety.
+In his first and only year at Arkansas State, Malzahn led the team to a 9–3 regular season record and a Conference Championship with a win over Middle Tennessee State, 45–0.
+Malzahn closed out the season leading the Red Wolves to a 17–13 victory over Kent State in the GoDaddy.com Bowl.
+The future All-Pro Linebacker and 2021 NFL Bart Starr Award winner, Demario Davis, was selected 77th overall in the third round of the 2012 NFL draft.
+Several other players went onto the NFL, such as defensive backs Kelcie McCray, James Bradberry, Don Jones, defensive lineman Ryan Carrethers and slotback J. D. McKissic.
+Both Bradberry and McCray became All-Pro NFL players.
+Jones made an NFL All-Rookie Team.

-Quarterback Ryan Aplin showcased Malzahn's evolving spread dual attack by throwing for 3,342 yards with 24 TD and running for 438 yards with 6 more TD.
-RB David Oku would add 1,061 yards with 16 TD and WR J. D. McKissic had 103 catches for 1,022 yards with five touchdowns.